higorfct/Fraud-Detection-with-Deep-Learning/README.md

 | **Macro avg** | 0.86      | 0.85   | 0.85     | 757     |
 | **Weighted avg** | 0.86   | 0.85   | 0.85     | 757     |

-## Análise Geral

-- A **acurácia geral** do modelo é de 85%, indicando que ele classificou corretamente 85% das transações.
-- O **recall da classe fraude (90%)** é alto, mostrando que o modelo consegue detectar a maioria das fraudes, minimizando falsos negativos.
-- A **precisão da classe fraude (84%)** indica que a maioria das transações classificadas como fraude são realmente fraudulentas, reduzindo falsos positivos.
-- Para a classe não fraude, o modelo apresenta precisão de 88% e recall de 81%, o que indica que uma pequena parte das transações legítimas pode ser sinalizada como fraude (falsos positivos).
-- O modelo apresenta um bom equilíbrio entre capturar fraudes com sensibilidade e evitar falsos alarmes.

-Essas métricas indicam que o modelo é eficaz para uso em sistemas de prevenção a fraudes, garantindo alta detecção de casos fraudulentos e mantendo os erros dentro de níveis aceitáveis.

 ---

-## 💰 Impacto Financeiro Potencial

-O modelo gerou impactos financeiros relevantes na detecção de fraudes, conforme detalhado abaixo:

-- **Custo de Falsos Positivos:** R$ 180.432,57
-  (Valor gasto devido a transações legítimas incorretamente classificadas como fraude)

-- **Economia de Verdadeiros Positivos:** R$ 923.082,56
-  (Valor economizado ao detectar corretamente transações fraudulentas)

-- **Impacto Monetário Líquido:** R$ 742.649,99
-  (Economia total após considerar os custos gerados pelos falsos positivos)

-Esses números mostram que o modelo contribui para uma economia financeira significativa ao reduzir perdas com fraudes, mesmo levando em conta os custos dos falsos alarmes.
+## General Analysis

+- The model’s **overall accuracy** is 85%, meaning it correctly classified 85% of transactions.
+- The **recall for the fraud class (90%)** is high, showing that the model can detect most fraud cases, minimizing false negatives.
+- The **precision for the fraud class (84%)** indicates that most transactions classified as fraud are indeed fraudulent, reducing false positives.
+- For the non-fraud class, the model has 88% precision and 81% recall, meaning a small portion of legitimate transactions may be flagged as fraud (false positives).
+- The model shows a good balance between capturing fraud with sensitivity and avoiding false alarms.

+These metrics indicate that the model is effective for use in fraud prevention systems, ensuring high fraud detection while keeping errors within acceptable levels.

 ---

-## 🛠️ Ferramentas Utilizadas

-- **Python** – Linguagem principal
-- **Pandas** – Manipulação e análise de dados
-- **Matplotlib / Seaborn** – Visualização gráfica
-- **Scikit-learn** – Modelagem preditiva e métricas
-- **Jupyter Notebook** – Ambiente de desenvolvimento
+## 💰 Model Economic Impact

+The model generated significant financial impact in fraud detection, as detailed below:

+- **Cost of False Positives:** R$ 190,892.43 (≈ $38,178.49)
+  (Amount lost due to legitimate transactions incorrectly classified as fraud)

+- **Savings from True Positives:** R$ 894,317.94 (≈ $178,863.59)
+  (Amount saved by correctly detecting fraudulent transactions)

+- **Net Monetary Impact:** R$ 703,425.52 (≈ $140,685.10)
+  (Total savings after considering costs generated by false positives)

+These figures show that the model contributes to substantial financial savings by reducing fraud-related losses, even when accounting for false alarm costs.

 ---

-## 🧠 Conclusão

-A **Rede Neural Artificial (MLP)** mostrou que é capaz de:

-- Detectar transações fraudulentas com **eficácia**, enquanto mantém um **número relativamente baixo de falsos positivos**.
-- A avaliação revela que o modelo é particularmente robusto para um problema onde o conjunto de dados é **altamente desbalanceado**.
-- A detecção automática permitirá às empresas prevenir fraudes em tempo real, aumentando a **segunrança** nas transações financeiras.
+## 🛠️ Tools Used

+- **Python** – Main programming language
+- **Pandas** – Data manipulation and analysis
+- **Matplotlib / Seaborn** – Data visualization
+- **Scikit-learn** – Predictive modeling and metrics
+- **Jupyter Notebook** – Development environment

 ---

-## 🔄 Próximos Passos

-- Implementar o modelo em um pipeline de produção junto às transações em tempo real.
-- Realizar um **fine-tuning** dos parâmetros para obter ainda maior recall.
-- Experimentar outros algoritmos (Gradient Boosting, LightGBM, XGBoost) para melhoria de desempenho.
+## 🧠 Conclusion

+The **Artificial Neural Network (MLP)** proved to be capable of:

+- Detecting fraudulent transactions with **effectiveness**, while maintaining a **relatively low number of false positives**.
+- The evaluation shows that the model is particularly robust for a problem where the dataset is **highly imbalanced**.
+- Automatic detection will allow companies to prevent fraud in real time, increasing **security** in financial transactions.

 ---

-🧑‍💻 **Autor e Contato**
+## 🔄 Next Steps

+- Implement the model in a production pipeline alongside real-time transactions.
+- Perform further **fine-tuning** of parameters to achieve even higher recall.
+- Experiment with other algorithms (Gradient Boosting, LightGBM, XGBoost) for performance improvement.

+---

+🧑‍💻 **Author & Contact**

 **Higor Roberto Coutinho Caetano**
 **LinkedIn**: [https://www.linkedin.com/in/higor-caetano-049521136/](https://www.linkedin.com/in/higor-caetano-049521136/)
-**E-mail**: higorfct@gmail.com
+**Email**: higorfct@gmail.com